 First, you need to understand what this random root is.
-It is actually a relative of the cruciferous vegetable family just like kale, cauliflower, and radishes.
+It is a relative of the cruciferous vegetable family just like kale, cauliflower, and radishes.
 The National Institutes of Health states that it has been grown in the Andes mountains of Peru for the last 3,000 years because it’s used as a traditional medicine.
 The root is also a key ingredient in a fermented drink called maca chicha.

-The research states that just one-half teaspoon (2.5 grams) of maca root powder contains about 10 percent of your daily iron needs, 10 percent of your recommended vitamin C, and about 15 percent of your copper needs.
+Research states that just one-half teaspoon (2.5 grams) of maca root powder contains about 10 percent of your daily iron needs, 10 percent of your recommended vitamin C, and about 15 percent of your copper needs.
 The bonus is that the powder is also very low in energy, only reaching 10 calories.

 What’s the bottom line?
 Well, the NIH says there’s not yet enough hard evidence to rate the effectiveness of maca to treat any of these conditions.

-Maca Root Is A Powerful Aphrodisiac
+Maca Root Is a Powerful Aphrodisiac

-So, I think we’ve established that the plant has a wide range of health benefits.
+I think we’ve established that the plant has a wide range of health benefits.
 But, according to most research, its main benefit seems to be its phenomenal ability to amplify your sex drive.
 Now, female or male, there are many reasons you could be lacking in the sexual desire department.
-You would need to take into consideration factors like; stress, fatigue, burn out, overtraining, hormone imbalances, sexual dysfunction and even relationship issues.
+You would need to take into consideration factors like; stress, fatigue, burn out, over training, hormone imbalances, sexual dysfunction and even relationship issues.

-I know from a fitness perspective and as a woman, we can mess up our hormones quite a bit if we overtrain and use up too much energy.
+I know from a fitness perspective and as a woman, we can mess up our hormones quite a bit if we over train and use up too much energy.
 Luckily, the maca root has been reported to significantly assist many women – and males in this regard.

 Christy Brissette, R.D., president of 80 Twenty Nutrition, states that there are a few small studies that demonstrate a libido boost in both men and women after taking one and a half to three grams of maca a day for one to six months.
 That’s pretty good!
-But, don’t rely on the results entirely because Christy does state that even this study is not enough to scientifically prove that it works.
+But don’t rely on the results entirely because Christy does state that even this study is not enough to scientifically prove that it works.

 Should You Use It Anyways?